 A luxurious round trip: heavenly beachesLooking for an exclusive beach holiday in Sardinia?
 This trip will bring you to some of the island's most spectacular beaches.
 The tour includes 3 luxurious hotels near the beach in 3 different areas.
 Explore the versatile coastlines, stroll through the lively villages and be amazed by the unique beaches of this Mediterranean beauty!

-• 5 nights' bed & breakfast in Hotel Don Diego in Porto San Paolo (north-east Sardinia)
+• 5 nights at Hotel Don Diego in Porto San Paolo (Northeast Sardinia)

-• 5 nights' bed & breakfast in Hotel Punta Negra in Alghero (north-west Sardinia)
+• 4 nights at Hotel Punta Negra in Alghero (Northwest Sardinia)